CNAG-Biomedical-Informatics/pheno-ranker/docs/other-formats.md

 !!!
 Hint "About other formats"
-    The concept of Pheno-Ranker is to capitalize on the data harmonization provided by [GA4GH] standards.
-However, we aim to encourage widespread adoption, which is why we also offer support for other formats such as raw JSON/YAML and CSV.
+    Pheno-Ranker leverages the data harmonization of **GA4GH** standards.
+However, to promote broader adoption, we also support other formats like raw JSON/YAML and CSV.

 === "YAML / JSON"